Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 23

-For any Pacific bluefin tuna caught by any longline fishing vessel or fishing vessel of the other directed fisheries, and landed in domestic ports, the domestic ports shall be limited to Nanfangao Fishing Port in Ilan County, Hsinkang Fishing Harbor in Taitung County, Donggang Fishing Harbor in Pingtung County and Chienchen Fishing Harbor in Kaohsiung City.
+For Pacific bluefin tuna caught by longline fishing vessels permitted to conduct Pacific bluefin tuna fishing operations or fishing vessels of other specified fishery and landed in domestic ports, the domestic ports shall be limited to Nanfangao Fishing Port in Ilan County, Hsinkang Fishing Harbor in Taitung County, Donggang Fishing Harbor in Pingtung County and Chienchen Fishing Harbor in Kaohsiung City.

 Article 24

-For the application as referred to in the preceding paragraph, the reporting form (format as shown in Appendix 5) shall be filled in and reported to the fishery radio station for forwarding to the central competent authority for authorization.
+For the application as referred to in the preceding paragraph, a reporting form (format as shown in Appendix 5) shall be filled in and reported to the concerned fishery radio station for forwarding to the central competent authority for approval.

 • Appendix 5 Reporting Form for Ice-chilled Pacific Bluefin Tuna Catch to be Transported into Port by Other Vessel(s).pdf